rushill2/IntegratedLibrarySystem/README.md

 ### Parametrized SQL
 Mainly to prevent injections.
 Input validation as well in order to prevent any mischief

+### Server Password Protection
+Password is stored in a compiled file that is encrypted using RSA keys.
 # Specifications

 ## User Types